MouhaDiouf/accordion/README.md

-# Building a review app with React
+# Building an Q&A page with React
 ![screenshot](./src/screenshot.jpg)